The Twelve Houses series

 The Twelve Houses series is a fantasy novel series by American writer Sharon Shinn.
-These books are notable for their marriage of two distinct genres: Sword and Sorcery and Romance.
-They take place in the mythical kingdom of Gillengaria which is ruled by good king Baryn.
+The books straddle the genres of sword and sorcery, as well as romance.
+They take place in the mythical kingdom of Gillengaria.

 The land of Gillengaria is an island divided into twelve semi-independent fiefdoms each ruled by a great house.
 King Baryn has only one child, believed by many to be unfit to rule.
 The Twelve Great Houses are jockeying for position to be ready to contend for the throne when King Baryn dies.
 This jockeying is tearing the kingdom apart, and has brought it to the brink of civil war.

 In addition the general population is angry at the king for defending the mystics which they fear and despise.
 The mystics are people born to magical powers, usually of a quite limited scope such as being able to change shape, or being able to start fires.
 Any family of any rank can produce a mystic.
 Usually if the family is prominent the child is cast out.

 In addition to the Mystics, and the Twelve Great Houses, there is a third power group, the King's Riders.
 The King's Riders are a band of fifty bodyguards who are fanatically loyal to the king.
 They are depicted as being extraordinary fighters, skilled with all weapons.

 It currently consists of these books.